CHughes13/late-night-cafe/README.md

 - [Credits](#credits)

 ## Introduction

-This is a table booking system for Latte Night Cafe, a late night cafe.
-Usually only clubs or pubs are open after dark, but not everyone is a party animal.
-This is a venue for the night owls who want to relax with their friends, or even get some work done, in at a calm and cosy place during the twilight hours.
-Offering customers the chance to book a space allows them to secure a quiet nook for themselves in the early hours of the morning when traditional cafes are normally closed.
-It also gives them peace of mind that they're in a safe space away from loud music and alcohol-fuelled antics so they can unwind.
+This project is a table booking system for Latte Night Cafe, a cosy venue for night owls who want to relax with their friends, or even get some work done, in at a calm place during the twilight hours.
+It allows customers to reserve a quiet spot during late hours when traditional cafes are normally closed, offering peace of mind away from noisy, alcohol-fuelled environments.

 This web application was created and built by Christina Hughes - [GitHub](https://github.com/CHughes13), [LinkedIn](https://www.linkedin.com/in/christina-hughes-50233041/)